dcalabresi-umd/msml641-nlp-project/README.md

 **Techniques applied:**

 - 24-item SDT paradigm to measure the reading difficulty of the headlines.
+- LWIC score for the readability of the headlines.

 **Results:** Thousands of field experiments across traditional (i.e., The Washington Post) and nontraditional news sites (i.e., Upworthy) showed that news readers are more likely to click on and engage with simple headlines than complex ones.